dc435/TimelineTailor/README.md

 # Overview

-This repository is the codebase for the frontend website presently deployed at www.timelinetailor.com.
+This repository is the codebase for the site presently deployed at www.timelinetailor.com.

 The app takes unstructured English-language text (up to 500,000 characters) are returns a timeline / chronological summary of the events described therein.
 The code in this repo: